Monitoring emerging crops for insect pests

 As crops begin to emerge, along with recent rainfall and changing seasonal conditions, it is likely to trigger a burst of activity from a range of insect pests.
 With emerging crops being the most susceptible to damage, it is vital to regularly check for pests to ensure your crops get a healthy start.
 To assist with monitoring, the Smart Agro has put together a list of common insect pests to be on the lookout for.

-Redlegged earth mite:
+Redlegged earth mite

 Redlegged earth mite (Halotyudeus destructor, RLEM) activity is predominantly subject to localised environmental conditions.
 This pest survives between winter-cropping seasons as over-summering eggs, which will only hatch under specific conditions in autumn.

-Generally, the process of egg development and autumn hatching requires at least 5mm of rainfall accumulated over five consecutive days or less, followed by 10 days of average daily temperatures remaining below 16°C, which we’ve recently encountered in most areas across the southern cropping region.
+Generally, the process of egg development and autumn hatching requires at least 5mm of rainfall accumulated over five consecutive days or less, followed by 10 days of average daily temperatures remaining below 16°C, which we’ve recently encountered in some areas across the southern cropping region.